mohammadmrida/mohammadmrida/README.md

 ### 💬 I am a Business Analyst with expertise in Data Analysis, Process Development and Problem Solving.
 I help organisations, small or large, to analyse their data and understand the business status, patern and market trends.

-### 🌱 I’m continiously learning new tools and techniques to do more complex analysis.

 ### 👯 I’m looking to collaborate on any data analysis project and available with short notice.
 I am open to get involve with data analysis project from any industry whether it smaller to large.

-### :office: How can I help a business?
+### :office: I can help a business to perform following analysis
 <p align="center">

 |HR Analysis|Financial Analysis|Business Analysis|